Thinking with Video: Video Generation as a Promising Multimodal Reasoning Paradigm: Prompts

-\begin{promptbox}{Prompt for Arc Connect} \textbf{Sora-2 prompt:} \textit{One arc on the left continues across the masked band to one of the arcs on the right.
+We list prompts used for each puzzle as below. \begin{promptbox}{Prompt for Arc Connect} \textbf{Sora-2 prompt:} \textit{One arc on the left continues across the masked band to one of the arcs on the right.
 Which labeled arc matches?
 Remove the masked band quickly while keeping the arcs still.
 Speak out the answer in phonetic alphabet.
 In portrait.
 Static Camera.
 No zoom.}

 \textbf{VLMs prompt:} \textit{One arc on the left continues across the masked band to one of the arcs on the right.
 Which labeled arc matches?
 Answer an option in A-E.} \end{promptbox}

 \begin{promptbox}{Prompt for Angle Bisector} \textbf{Sora-2 prompt:} \textit{Draw a black line bisecting the angle.
 Speak out which option is on the bisector using phonetic alphabet and mark that red.
 In portrait, no zoom, no pan.}